MathHubInfo/Frontend/README.md

 * `MMT_URL` -- The URL to the MathHub MMT Extension.
 If omitted, defaults to mocking the MMT server.
 * `NEWS_URL` -- The URL to retrieve news items from.
 If omitted, defaults to the news.json file under assets.
 * `GLOSSARY_URL` -- The URL to retrieve glossary items from.
 If omitted, defaults to the glossary.json file under mocks.
+* `TRANSLATION_URL` -- The URL to translate text with.
+If omitted, translation is disabled.
 * `UPSTREAM_BASE_URL` -- Server Side only (see below).
 Prefix for all requests sent to the upstream server.
 * `RUNTIME_CONFIG_URL` -- If set to a non-empty string, load runtime configuration variables from the given url.